European Regulation for Combating Deforestation – EUDR-

 In 2019 the Commission adopted several initiatives to address the global environmental crisis.
 To combat deforestation and forest degradation, and impement necessary measures to prevent biodiversity loss.

-This regulation governs the introduction and marketing within the European Union market, as well as export outside of it, of certain specified products that contain or have been produced using relevant raw materials.
-These products include: Beef, Cocoa, Coffee, Palm oil, Soy, Timber, Rubber and their derived products.
+This regulation regulates the introduction and placing on the European Union market and the export outside the European Union of certain so-called relevant products, which contain or have been produced using the relevant raw materials, namely: Cattle, Cocoa, Coffee, Oil Palm, Soybean, Wood and Rubber through their derived products.

 They are free from deforestation.